AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 ### Description outputs

 The output of `SampleTrackeR` is a list with four different objects.
+Assuming that the output list is called `out`, the resultant list contains the following:

-  +  `out$tab1` a data frame containing a summary of the sample identification based on majority STMs.
+  +  `out$tab1`, a data frame containing a summary of the sample identification based on majority STMs.

-  +  `out$plot1` a ggplot2 object visualizing of the sample identification.
+  +  `out$plot1`, a ggplot2 object visualizing of the sample identification.

   +  `out$tab2`, a data frame containing a summary of between-sample carry-over based on minority STMs.

   +  `out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over.

+Note that `out$tab2` and `out$plot2` are only generated when minority STMs are identified in at least one of the samples.
+In case no minority STMs are found, a message will be output stated that between-sample carry-over was not evaluated, and hence assurmed to be minimal based on the lack of minority STMs.

 ###  Terminology